 So how can you get disability insurance without going broke?
-After all, the point of disability insurance is to keep you afloat when you can't work for a paycheck.
 We asked Tyler End, Certified Financial Planner and general manager of disability product for Policygenius, for advice on getting affordable disability insurance.

 Many agents only show you options from one or two carriers, End said.
+Brokers like Policygenius, however, will find the insurer that offers you the best rates.
 Make sure you talk to someone who is familiar with a variety of products.

 Consider how much income you'll actually need if you can't work.
 You don't always have to pay for the maximum benefit amount.
 Tally your fixed costs and factor in any income your spouse makes, End said.

 "But don't neglect retirement savings you would lose out on if not working," he said.

 Many people pick policies that pay out until age 65.
 That makes sense if you're early in your career.
 But the average time people are out of work from injury or illness is about three years, End said.